UTAlfred/meng-li-personal/content/authors/admin/_index.md

   url: https://www.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently a tenure-track assistant professor jointly affiliated with the Institute for Artificial Intelligence and School of Integrated Circuits in Peking University.
-My research interests focus on efficient multi-modality AI acceleration algorithms and hardwares.
+My research interests focus on efficient and secure multi-modality AI acceleration algorithms and hardwares.

 # Interests to show in About widget
 interests: